5 Positive Thinking Techniques That Give You Automatic Positive Thoughts

-Have you ever notice how we all enjoy talking to mindful and positive people?
+Have you ever notice how we all enjoy talking to positive people?

 Mindful people are popular too.
 When people talk about what is actually happening around them right now and in a good way, we generally enjoy talking to them.

-In this technique we chat to someone else and we only speak about what is happening around us (mindful observations) and in a positive way.
+- Now instead of talking about your thoughts, only talk about what is actually happening around you.
+In other words, talk mindfully and positively.
 For instance, “I love how that leaf is gently blowing in the wind”.

 This positivity technique achieves many things.
 It makes us more mindful.
-It’s get us to focus on the positive.
+It encourages us to focus on the positive.
 It makes us more aware of what’s happening in the now.
 And it also makes us better conversationalists.

 Try this technique with a friend.
 It’s a real mood booster.